 Please see http://www.cl.cam.ac.uk/admissions/undergraduate/ for further information hosted by the Department of Computer Science and Technology website.
 In particular, you may find information there on the detailed structure of later years of the CST.

 CST in Trinity

-Trinity’s Directors of Studies in Computer Science are: Dr Sean Holden, whose research interests include machine learning, Bayesian inference, and artificial intelligence; Professor Frank Stajano, who focuses on security, privacy, human factors and entrepreneurship; and Dr Neel Krishnaswami, whose research interests lie at the intersection of program verification, programming language design and logic, semantics and type theory.
-In addition, Trinity has two Post-Doctoral Teaching Assistants in CST, Dr Jonathan Woodruff (processor design) and Dr Ekaterina Kochmar (natural language processing), who assist us in providing undergraduate supervisions.
+Trinity’s Directors of Studies in Computer Science are: Dr Sean Holden, whose research interests include machine learning, Bayesian inference, automated theorem proving and artificial intelligence; Professor Frank Stajano, who focuses on security, privacy, human factors and entrepreneurship; and Professor Neel Krishnaswami, whose research interests lie at the intersection of program verification, programming language design and logic, semantics and type theory.
+All of them have chosen to make videos of their courses available to all: visit their YouTube channels (Dr Holden, Professor Stajano, Professor Krishnaswami) to experience some genuine Cambridge Computer Science lectures before you even get here.
+In addition, Trinity has two Post-Doctoral Teaching Assistants in CST, Dr Jonathan Woodruff, and Dr Zheng Yuan, who assist us in providing undergraduate supervisions.